This tortellini Alfredo spinach casserole has all the comfort you need and it’s easily made with a couple of store-bought ingredients!

 It’s easy from here on out.
 Mix the slightly thawed tortellini with the Alfredo sauce (you can use store-bought or make your own) and add the cooked mushrooms and spinach and some sour cream.
 Season it too.
 You probably won’t need much salt because the Alfredo sauce will take care of that.

-Then make the ricotta mix with good quality ricotta cheese (it makes a HUGE difference!), garlic, beaten egg, Parmesan and parsley.
-I forgot to toss in some garlic when I made this and only just realized this now while typing this out.
-Oops!
-You’ll want some garlic though, so don’t be like me.
+Then we make the ricotta mix with good quality ricotta cheese (I used the Galbani brand it makes a HUGE difference!), garlic, egg, Parmesan and parsley.
 Then we mix the ricotta mixture with the tortellini mixture.
 It’ll make squishy, cheesy noises and you’ll start feeling guilty but that’s okay.
-Once in awhile, right?
+Once in a while, right?
 Not every day!

 Pour the pasta mixture into a 9×13 casserole dish and top with mozzarella cheese.
 You don’t need to cover this while baking so just bake it for 30 minutes or so and get the cheese on top to brown by finishing off with a quick broil on the top rack.